 Leica Q Typ 116 versus Sony A7R III

 The Leica Q (Typ 116) and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in June 2015 and October 2017.
 The Q Typ 116 is a fixed lens compact, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Leica Q Typ 116 and the Sony A7R III are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the Q Typ 116 – represents 100 percent across all the size and weight measures).